mlfoundations/open_clip/README.md

 OpenCLIP reads a CSV file with two columns: a path to an image, and a text caption.
 The names of the columns are passed as an argument to `main.py`.

 The script `src/data/gather_cc.py` will collect the Conceptual Captions images.
-First, download the [Conceptual Captions URLs](https://ai.google.com/research/ConceptualCaptions/download) and then run the following script from our repository:
+First, download the [Conceptual Captions URLs](https://ai.google.com/research/ConceptualCaptions/download) and then run the script from our repository:

 ```
 python3 src/data/gather_cc.py path/to/Train_GCC-training.tsv path/to/Validation_GCC-1.1.0-Validation.tsv